harshitj183/harshitj183.in/BUILD_GUIDE.md

    - Other terminal windows
    - Other development servers

+### Analytics Troubleshooting

+If you're having issues with Microsoft Clarity or Google AdSense:

+1. **Environment Variables**:
+   - Check that the variables are properly set in `.env.local` and `.env.production`
+   - Verify the format of your IDs:
+     - Clarity: typically a string like `sdeu9zdpft`
+     - AdSense: should start with `ca-pub-`

+2. **Script Loading**:
+   - Check browser console for script loading errors
+   - Verify no ad blockers or privacy extensions are blocking the scripts
+   - For Clarity: check Network tab in dev tools for requests to `clarity.ms`
+   - For AdSense: check for requests to `pagead2.googlesyndication.com`

+3. **Components Not Initializing**:
+   - Both `GoogleAdsense` and `ClarityAnalytics` components only load in production or when environment variables are set
+   - Try setting `NODE_ENV=production` to test them locally

+4. **Console Output**:
+   - Both components log initialization status to console
+   - Check for messages like "Google AdSense initialized with ID:" or "Microsoft Clarity initialized with ID:"

 4. **Use the run helper script** which handles cleaning automatically:
    ```bash
    # Windows